-1. Introduction
+1 Introduction

 In the last decade, there has been an increasing interest in systems that comprise information from multiple knowledge bases.
 This includes a wide range of application fields such as data integration, multi-agent systems, argumentation and many others.
-To picture a more concrete real-world application, we may consider METIS (Velikova et al., 2014), an industrial prototype system for facilitating timely human decision making in maritime control.
+To picture a more concrete real-world application, we may consider METIS [Velikova et al., 2014], an industrial prototype system for facilitating timely human decision making in maritime control.
 In this application, human operators need support to determine whether a ship entering a port might hide its identity for illegal activities or might be a high risk for environmental hazard.
-To access such risks, METIS relies on a number of heterogeneous external information sources such as the commercial ship database IHS Fairplay, ship tracking websites, and news items for history of pollution events the ship may have been involved in.
+To access such risks, METIS relies on a number of heterogeneous external information sources such as the commercial ship database IHS Fairplay,1 ship tracking websites,2 and news items for history of pollution events the ship may have been involved in.

 The rise of the Word Wide Web and distributed systems has propelled this development, and to date several AI-based formalisms are available to host multiple, possibly distributed knowledge bases in a compound system.
-Well-known such formalisms are distributed SAT solving (Hirayama & Yokoo, 2005), distributed constraint satisfaction (Faltings & Yokoo, 2005; Yokoo & Hirayama, 2000), distributed ontologies in different flavors (Homola, 2010), MWeb (Analyti, Antoniou, & Damásio, 2011), and different approaches to multi-context systems (Giunchiglia & Serafini, 1994; Ghidini & Giunchiglia, 2001; Brewka, Roelofsen, & Serafini, 2007; Brewka & Eiter, 2007; Bikakis
+Well-known such formalisms are distributed SAT solving [Hirayama and Yokoo, 2005], distributed constraint satisfaction [Faltings and Yokoo, 2005, Yokoo and Hirayama, 2000], distributed ontologies in different flavors [Homola, 2010], MWeb [Analyti et al., 2011], and different approaches to multi-context systems [Giunchiglia and Serafini, 1994, Ghidini and Giunchiglia, 2001, Brewka et al., 2007, Brewka and Eiter, 2007, Bikakis and Antoniou, 2010] rooted in [McCarthy, 1993] work; among then, we focus here on Heterogeneous Nonmonotonic Multi-Context Systems (MCSs) [Brewka and Eiter, 2007].